 Even with the best preventive habits, it’s important to get regular checkups and not wait for problems to occur.
 Screening can mean the difference between life and death when it comes to cancer.

-“Screening gives your doctor the opportunity to catch some cancers early when treatment is more likely to be successful,” Dr. Goetz says.
+“Screening gives your doctor the opportunity to catch some cancers early when treatment is more likely to be successful,” Dr. Buchholz says.